V. Shanta

-Viswanathan Shanta (11 March 1927 – 19 January 2021) was an Indian oncologist and the chairperson of Adyar Cancer Institute, Chennai.
+Viswanathan Shanta (11 March 1927 – 19 January 2021) was an Indian oncologist and the chairperson of the Adyar Cancer Institute, Chennai.
 She is best known for her efforts towards making quality and affordable cancer treatment accessible to all patients in her country.
 She dedicated herself to the mission of organizing care for cancer patients, study of the disease, research on its prevention and cure, spreading awareness about the disease, and developing specialists and scientists in various subspecialties of oncology.
 Her work won her several awards, including the Magsaysay Award, Padma Shri, Padma Bhushan, and Padma Vibhushan, the second highest civilian award given by the Government of India.

 She was associated with Adyar Cancer Institute since 1955, and held several positions, including that of the director of the institute, between 1980 and 1997.
 She served as a member of several national and international committees on health and medicine, including the World Health Organization's Advisory Committee on Health.